eAdded/FireJS/README.md

 ```
 Navigate to `http://localhost:5000`  and there it says `hello world`.

-*To change change server PORT set env variable PORT to the required value*
+*To change server PORT set env variable PORT to the required value*

 ## Args
 ```